 - Acts of God

 The amount of misfortune that can happen to your car can be quite surprising!
 We take the normal functioning and operation of our car for granted.
 Outside of keeping normal wear, tear, and routine maintenance or repairs in mind, the other major precaution is to beware crashing into other cars or pedestrians.
 Fortunately, a lot of these events are within our control, and those of our other fellow drivers.
-Unfortunately, there are natural and climate-related disasters, or unexpected incidents such as mobs, or nuclear war that can randomly but surely total your car.
+Unfortunately, there are natural and climate-related disasters, or unexpected incidents such as mobs that can total your car.
 Hopefully, you have some measure of comprehensive coverage to soften the blow.

 While policies typically have vague language around this, acts of terrorism are generally insured by the comprehensive portion of your policy.
 For example, claims for repairs to your car, or even a replacement, that was caused by an act of terror can only be made if you have comprehensive coverage.
 For life’s unknowns, comprehensive insurance is certainly important to have in your policy.